castaway/dbix-class-book/chapters/03-Describing-database.md

     __PACKAGE__->add_columns(qw/id realname username password email/);

-This will work quite happily.
+This will work quite happily, but will not take advantage of useful DBIx::Class functionality, such as fetching the data for auto-incrementing columns from the database after a row is created.

 The longer version with full column info, used above, has several advantages.
 It can be used to create actual database tables from the schema, with all the correct sizes and other attributes.
 It also serves as a useful reminder to the developer of the columns available.

-For the full documentation of the `add_columns` method, see the DBIx::Class::ResultSource docs.
+We suggest supplying at a minimum, the `data_type` of the column.

 - Lines 9 to 12